by-student-2017/pycalphad-v.0.10.3-examples/README.md

 - ATSUMITEC Co., Ltd.
 - RIKEN
 - Without the support of "meguREnergy Co., Ltd." and "ATSUMITEC Co., Ltd.", I would not have been able to develop the examples to the level shown on this github.
 I would like to express my sincere gratitude.
+- I received permission from Dr. T. Abe of NIMS to post the revised version of TDB.
+I would like to express my gratitude to you.
+(11/Dec/2023 12.04)

 PC specs used for test